The Magnavox Historical Preservation Association

-During its relatively short history, the Association has developed a gallery at the Nathanael Greene Museum in Greeneville, mounted a six month exhibit in the General Morgan Inn, conducted oral histories, published several articles, presented numerous power-point discussions, developed a web-site, and collected an array of artifacts.
+During its relatively short history, the Association has developed a gallery at the Greeneville/Greene County History Museum, mounted a six month exhibit in the General Morgan Inn and developed a large exhibit with related public programming at the Carroll B. Reece Museum on the campus of East Tennessee State University in Johnson City, TN.
+It has also conducted oral histories, published several articles, presented numerous power-point discussions, developed a web-site, and collected an array of artifacts.
 The ultimate goal is to have a museum in Greeneville.

 The collection represents a story of a community’s pride and hopes, and the mutual benefits that the company and town found in each other.
 At its high point, almost 5,000 people worked in Greeneville.
 Along and with other plants, Magnavox was the fifth largest employer in the state.
 The fact that a small town in East Tennessee became a center point for one of the largest and most respected electronics companies in the world is little known outside the region.
 The closure of the company in 1996 had a major impact on the economic and social fabric of the community.